jeremymiller00/ProjectList/README.md

 * Worked with product manager to solicit efficient creation of labeled data set.
 * Trained logistic regression model in Python to predict match between publisher and company records; accuracy 99%.
 * Wrote and tested basic REST endpoint to provide on-demand predictions.

+### Gradient Boosted Tree model for metadata classification.
+Finds relevant researchers for email marketing product.
+* Projected to decrease product delivery time by at least 50% for product with ~6mil annual revenue.
+* Delivered Gradient Boosted Tree model with Spark ML with score 50% greater than POC target.
+* Worked with product team to define metrics and goals.
+* Gathered and joined data from mutiple sources to construct training data set.
+* Worked with subject matter expert to review and validate process and results.

 ### Linear ensemble of unsupervised natural language extraction models.
 Helps journal editors manage workflow by quickly assessing fit between manuscript and publications.
 * Delivered Java implementations of LexRank and TextRank for key sentence extraction.